 Substitutions and Variations:

-Other fillings: try with dark chocolate chunks (it’ll melt in the oven) or jam to make jam sandwiches before soaking in the custard.
+Other fillings: try with dark chocolate chunks in the sandwiches or jam before soaking in the custard.
 You could use any chocolate and hazelnut spread you wish in this recipe.
-A luxury Gianduja spread would take this to new heights of deliciousness.
-Alternatively, you could use another chocolate and nut spread (like chocolate and almond), lotus biscoff spread or even my pistachio cream.
+A luxury Gianduja spread, another chocolate and nut spread (like chocolate and almond), lotus biscoff spread or even my pistachio cream.

 Here's how to make Salted Caramel Bread and Butter Brioche Pudding: